Applying To College

 - Seniors should adhere to deadline dates specified by each college.
 In most instances, college applications should be submitted as soon as possible.
 On occasion, deadline dates for applying are no more than a guideline: a college may stop accepting applications earlier than its final date if it fills its class or particular program before then; or a college may continue to accept applications beyond the deadline if it still has room for more students.

 When it comes time to deliberate applications, it helps admissions officers advocate for a particular girl if they can put a face and a personality to the written materials before them.
-College interviews also tend to help students clarify the features they want in the college they eventually will attend.
-Some colleges require an interview as part of the admission process but most do not.
+College interviews also tend to help students clarify the features they want in the college they will attend.
+While some colleges require an interview as part of the admission process most do not.

 Though many colleges will state that their interviews are non-evaluative (i.e. the interview will not be considered as part of the application portfolio), admissions officers will not forget an engaging and stimulating conversation with a potential applicant.